HomePlaysHamlet → Famous Quotes

 Analysis

-Of all the lines Polonius speaks, this is the funniest.
-"Brevity is the soul of wit" is a genuine aphorism — concise and quotable enough to have survived four hundred years of independent use — but Polonius delivers it in the middle of one of the longest, most self-indulgent speeches in the play.
-He is explaining to Claudius and Gertrude, at tremendous length, his theory that Hamlet has gone mad with unrequited love for Ophelia.
-The audience has already watched him circle around the point for several minutes when he arrives at this piece of advice.
-He then takes several more minutes to reach his conclusion.
+Of all Polonius's lines, this is the funniest.
+“Brevity is the soul of wit” is a genuine aphorism — concise enough to survive four centuries of independent use — but he delivers it in the middle of one of the longest, most self-indulgent speeches in the play, as he circles his theory that Hamlet is lovesick.

-Though this be madness, yet there is method in 't Act 2, Scene 2 · Spoken by Polonius
+Though this be madness, yet there is method in 't Act 2, Scene 2 · Polonius

 Though this be madness, yet there is method in 't.